• Skip to main content

 ¼ teaspoon salt

 • In a larger bowl, add the softened butter and sugar.
-Cream the butter and sugar with an electric whisker at high speed for 2 to 3 minutes or until light and fluffy.
+Cream the butter and sugar with an electric whisk at high speed for 2 to 3 minutes or until light and fluffy.

 200 grams unsalted butter